Waffen-SS veterans in post-war Germany: Commemoration controversies

-A visit to the Bitburg war cemetery by US President Ronald Reagan and German Chancellor Helmut Kohl sparked the Bitburg controversy, as the cemetery also contained 49 graves of the Waffen-SS men, members of the SS Division Das Reich.
-Kohl, who had come to power in 1982, had removed restrictions on Waffen-SS veteran gatherings and associations and de-listed them from the register of right-wing groups that were required to be watched by the German Ministry of the Interior.
+A visit to the Bitburg war cemetery by US President Ronald Reagan and West German Chancellor Helmut Kohl sparked the Bitburg controversy, as the cemetery also contained 49 graves of Waffen-SS men, members of the 2nd SS Panzer Division "Das Reich".
+Kohl, who had come to power in 1982, had removed restrictions on Waffen-SS veteran gatherings and associations and de-listed them from the register of right-wing groups that were required to be watched by the West German Ministry of the Interior.

-Three days after the Bitburg events, on the anniversary of the German surrender in 1945, veterans of the Leibstandarte, Hitler Youth and the Totenkopf divisions held reunions in Nesselwang, which drew international attention.
+Three days after the Bitburg events, on the anniversary of the German surrender in 1945, veterans of the Leibstandarte, Hitler Youth, and the Totenkopf divisions held reunions in Nesselwang, which drew international attention.
 Associations representing the victims of Nazism called for a ban of such gatherings, but no legal grounds could be found for such actions.
 The events attracted between 250 and 500 veterans from each division, but also protests by over 400 people from anti-fascist groups.

 In 1993 the commander of the German III Corps in Koblenz, Lieutenant General Klaus Reinhardt, was heavily criticised by high-ranking conservative politician Alfred Dregger for banning Bundeswehr soldiers from participating in a memorial service at a German war cemetery that also held the graves of fallen Waffen-SS soldiers on Volkstrauertag.
 Reinhardt argued that he meant no disrespect to the young soldiers that had died for Germany but found that the ideology of the Waffen-SS was incompatible with the values of democracy.

-Commemorations for fallen Waffen-SS soldiers continue to this day and attract some controversy in Germany as these are often associated with the Neo Nazi scene.
+Commemorations for fallen Waffen-SS soldiers continue to this day and attract some controversy in Germany as these are often associated with the Neo-Nazi scene.
 Speeches and songs often include themes from the Nazi era but participants can only be prosecuted if these include banned material.

 Notable veterans

 A number of former Waffen-SS members achieved success in post-war Germany, not all of them disclosing their past.
 Günter Grass, who received the Nobel Prize in Literature in 1999, only admitted in 2006 that he joined the SS in 1944.
-Actor Hardy Krüger was conscripted to the Waffen-SS in 1945, having started in propaganda movies before that, but was almost executed for refusing to fire on American troops and admitted his past early on in his career.
-Another prominent German actor, Horst Tappert, kept his past secret and only five years after his death was it made public that he had served in the SS Division Totenkopf from 1942.
+Actor Hardy Krüger was conscripted to the Waffen-SS in 1945, having starred in propaganda movies before that, but was almost executed for refusing to fire on American troops and admitted his past early on in his career.
+Another prominent German actor, Horst Tappert, kept his past secret and only five years after his death was it made public that he had served in the 3rd SS Panzer Division "Totenkopf" from 1942.
 East German painter Bernhard Heisig who volunteered for the SS in 1942, admitted his past early and joined the communist party after the war.
 Journalist and Waffen-SS volunteer Franz Schönhuber spent 35 years working for mainstream Bavarian newspapers and the Bayerischer Rundfunk, Bavarian state television, before his autobiography in 1981 saw him dismissed from his role for diminishing Nazi crimes, after which he turned to right-wing politics where he enjoyed moderate success.